Return to My Father's Battleground

 They asked me to write a note in their guest book, sort of on behalf of my father.
 Through most of the trip, I kept it together.
 But I got emotional at that moment.

 Melina’s brother had a photo from the war era and we went to that same spot in the city.
-There is a wall and a church still in those exact locations as they were in the photo from the war.
+There is a wall and a church still in those exact locations, just as they were in the photo from the war.

 It’s beautiful country around there.
 I would love to go back.